dret/servmeta/format.md

 ```

 ### Service Property
 The `service` property is OPTIONAL.
 If it appears, it MUST be a link or an object.
 If it is a link, that link MUST point to another servmeta document.
-If it is an object it MUST be an embedded servemeta object.
+If it is an object it MUST be an embedded servmeta object.

 For example:
 ```javascript